 file icon

 Full nodes do not conduct consensus.
 Instead, A full node simply connects to the network, synchronizes ledger state, and observes the status of the network.
-A full node stores the ledger transaction stream, which is exposed for the node-runner’s use by the Core API.
-Radix Gateways connect to full nodes to offer more accessible queries via the Gateway API.
+It can be used by its operator to expose APIs that allow it to query the network and/or submit transactions to the network.

 Further Reading: